commonly-ts/trivious/README.md

 ### Project Structure

-Any project structure (e.g. type-based, feature-based) is acceptable as long as everything you expect to be registered is within the core directory.
+Any project structure (e.g. type-based, feature-based) is acceptable as long as everything you expect to be registered are within the core directory.

 For example, if all of your commands, components, events and modules are anywhere inside src/features, assuming they export the correct data, they will be detected and registered to the client.